telerik/winforms-docs/calendar/design-time/adding-special-days.md

 # Adding Special Days

-##

 "Special days" correspond to public holidays, vacation days, birth days, etc. and are usually marked in a calendar for planning and scheduling purposes.
-Click the ellipses for the __SpecialDays__ property in the Properties Window to add, remove and configure special days.
+Click the ellipses of the __SpecialDays__ property in the `Properties` window to add, remove and configure special days.
 The __Special Days Collection Editor__ allows you to:

 * Click the __Add__ button to append a __RadCalendarDay__ object to the collection.